Dundalk F.C.: Struggles and recovery (1950–1964)

 The attempt to maintain a full-time squad had not paid off and the 1949 cup-winning team was broken up.
 A surplus from transfer dealings prevented a more serious financial crisis arising, and despite the turnover in players, Dundalk won the Leinster Senior Cup for the first time in 1950–51.
 The cutbacks started to have an impact, and they finished second from bottom in the league table the following season.
-They went on a memorable FAI Cup run, however, coming from 3–1 down against Waterford in a semi-final replay to win 6–4 in extra time; then defeated Cork Athletic in the 1952 FAI Cup Final (also in a replay), to win the Cup for a third time.
+They went on a memorable FAI Cup run, however, coming from 3–1 down against Waterford in a semi-final replay to win 6–4 in extra time; then defeated Cork Athletic in the 1952 FAI Cup final (also in a replay), to win the Cup for a third time.

 Midway through the 1952–53 season, Club Secretary Sam Prole left to take over at Drumcondra.
 Prole, a Great Northern Railway employee, had played for Dundalk G.N.R. in junior football, and had been Secretary for 25 years.
-He had been responsible for the club's transfer activities, and player sales tailed off after his departure.
-The subsequent drop in income obliged the club to focus on controlling costs, and they finished last in the two seasons after he left.
-They continued to struggle for the rest of the decade, but, in contrast to their league form, they won their fourth FAI Cup with a 1–0 victory over Shamrock Rovers in the 1958 final.
+He had been responsible for the club's scouting and transfer activities, and player sales tailed off after his departure.
+The subsequent drop in income obliged the club to further cut costs, and they finished bottom of the league in the two seasons after he left.
+They continued to struggle for the rest of the decade but, in contrast to their league form, they won their fourth FAI Cup with a 1–0 victory over Shamrock Rovers in the 1958 final.

-Having not challenged for the League or Shield during the 1950s, they ended the decade at the top of the league table.
-Although they subsequently fell short of winning the title, it led to optimism that the lean years were coming to an end.
+Having not challenged for the League or Shield during the 1950s, they ended the decade at the top of the league table, with new signing Jimmy Hasty, the 'one-armed wonder', starring for the side.
+Although they subsequently fell short of winning the title, the club was competitive again.
 A second Leinster Senior Cup was won in 1960–61, and a first league title in 30 years followed in 1962–63.
-That success meant that they entered European competition for the first time, where they became the first Irish side to win an away leg of a European tie, beating FC Zurich, 2–1, (in a 4–2 aggregate defeat) in the 1963–64 European Cup.
-Dundalk could not manage to retain the title that season, finishing as runners-up, and they were also runners-up in the Shield.
+That success meant that Dundalk entered European competition for the first time, where they became the first Irish side to win an away leg of a European tie by beating FC Zurich, 2–1 (in a 4–2 aggregate defeat), in the 1963–64 European Cup.
+They could not manage to retain the title that season, finishing as runners-up, and they were also runners-up in the Shield.
 But they did win the season-end Top Four Cup for the first time.